Barton Hill railway station

 Barton Hill railway station was a minor railway station serving the villages of Barton Hill and Barton-le-Willows in North Yorkshire, England.
 Located on the York to Scarborough Line it was opened on 5 July 1845 by the York and North Midland Railway.
-It closed on 22 September 1930.
+It closed to passengers on 22 September 1930, but remained open for goods traffic until 10 August 1964.

+The level crossing originally carried the York to Scarborough road (later the A64), but this was diverted onto a bridge over the railway in the 1930s.

 The station was originally just named Barton, but the 'Hill' suffix was added in July 1853.